RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 This picture provides comfort to many Christians.
 Jesus is a model of compassion, healing the sick and bringing sight to the blind.
 He notices people that everybody else overlooks, for example, children, the disabled.
 He speaks in a language that people can understand, using everyday images and situations in his teaching.
 He knows what it means to make and to lose friends.

 And, perhaps most comforting of all, Jesus knows what it means to suffer.
 The Easter Story shows how Jesus is betrayed by a friend and abandoned by the rest.
 He is misunderstood.
 People lie about him.
 He is humiliated.
 And then he feels the pain of death.
 So when Christians pray, they believe that they are talking to somebody who understands what they are going through in their best and their worst times.
 The Letter to the Hebrews, found in the New Testament, puts it this way:

 "For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin.
 Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need."
 (Hebrews 4:15-16)

 What is the incarnation?
-The belief that the God of the Universe - the all-powerful, all-loving Being who created the world and everything in it – chose to become a tiny baby.
+The belief that God chose to become a human being, living on earth as a real person.
 Although never ceasing to be God, he knew exactly what it was like to be a human, for good and for bad.
 He made friends, he found enemies.
 He knew joy and sorrow.
 He laughed and he got angry.
 He experienced childhood and. as Easter reminds us, He died.